 Materials on this website were produced and/or compiled by SSHRC for the purpose of providing Canadians with direct access to information about the programs and services offered by the Government of Canada.

-- users exercise due diligence in ensuring the accuracy of the materials reproduced;
+- exercise due diligence in ensuring the accuracy of the materials reproduced;

-- the Social Sciences and Humanities Research Council be identified as the source department; and
+- identify SSHRC as the source department; and

-The official symbols of the Government of Canada, including the ‘Canada’ wordmark, the Arms of Canada, and the flag symbol may not be reproduced, whether for commercial or non-commercial purposes, without written authorization.
-Request for authorization from the Treasury Board Secretariat may be addressed to:
+The official symbols of the Government of Canada, including the ‘Canada’ wordmark, the Arms of Canada, and the flag symbol may not be reproduced, whether for commercial or non-commercial purposes, without prior written authorization from:

 Federal Identity Program